-- As lawmakers and politicians, all Members of Parliament are at risk of targeting by foreign interference actors and, increasingly, by domestic extremism (as are many of their constituents). - The Security and Intelligence community is currently developing unclassified security briefings for members of Parliament and Senators. - It should be noted that Privy Councillor status confers certain lasting benefits, notably the title "Honourable" for life as well as mandatory half-masting of the Canadian flag on the Peace Tower when the individual dies. - Opposition leaders have been sworn-in as Privy Councillors in the past to allow for the sharing of sensitive information.
+- As lawmakers and politicians, all Members of Parliament are at risk of targeting by foreign interference actors and, increasingly, by domestic extremism, as are many of their constituents. - In parallel, as part of the Parliamentary security initiative under development by Ministers Mendicino and Leblanc, the Integrated Terrorism Assessment Centre intends to offer on a more regular basis unclassified threat assessment briefings tailored to parliamentarians' needs. - Opposition leaders have been sworn-in as Privy Councillors in the past to allow for the sharing of sensitive information.
 As a former minister, the current Leader of the Official Opposition, Mr. Poilievre, is already a Privy Councillor. - Individuals appointed as Privy Councillors go through the same background check process as Cabinet Ministers and Governor in Council (GiC) appointments.
-Different from a security clearance, which assesses loyalty to Canada for security purposes, the background check looks at issues that relate to reputational risk.
-Once the GiC checks are complete, and regardless of whether any adverse information is uncovered, appointment is at the discretion of the Prime Minister. - For clarity, the background check does not confer a security clearance to Privy Councillors.
-Rather, the oath that they take when sworn-in, in conjunction with a security briefing provided by PCO, allows for these individuals to have access to classified information necessary to perform their role. - It is considered unlikely that Mr. Blanchette would accept the title of King's Privy Councillor.
-As such, as an alternative, opposition leaders could request a security clearance, which would also enable them to receive classified briefings.
-If that is the case, the Privy Councillor process would only need to be undertaken for Mr. Singh.
+This process is less intrusive than a standard security screening process.
+Once the checks are complete, and regardless of whether any adverse information is uncovered, appointment is at the discretion of the Prime Minister. - For clarity, the background check does not confer a security clearance to Privy Councillors.
+Rather, the oath that they take when sworn-in, in conjunction with a security briefing provided by PCO, confers the equivalent of a security clearance. - It is considered unlikely that Mr. Blanchette would accept the title of King's Privy Councillor.
+As such, as an alternative, opposition leaders could request a security clearance, which would also enable them to receive classified briefings. - Additional security measures, such as ensuring that opposition leaders sign a specific undertaking to keep secret any classified information shared with them in the context of such briefings could be considered.